Semigroups related to additive and multiplicative, free and Boolean convolutions: Preliminaries

-In both cases of $\real_+$ and $\tor$, $\boxtimes$-infinite divisibility is also equivalent to the existence of a weakly continuous convolution semigroup $\mu^{\boxtimes t}$ for $t \geq 0$ with $\mu^{\boxtimes 0} = \delta_1$.
-Another characterization of infinite divisible distributions is found in \cite{B-W} in terms of infinitesimal triangular arrays.
+$\boxtimes$-infinite divisibility is equivalent to the existence of a weakly continuous convolution semigroup $\mu^{\boxtimes t}$ for $t \geq 0$ with $\mu^{\boxtimes 0} = \delta_1$.
+Another characterization of infinitely divisible distributions is found in \cite{B-W} in terms of infinitesimal triangular arrays.